Cycling as a mode of transport in the UK is consistently doing slightly worse than "other" and that's been consistently true for a very long time.

 |Bicycle trips per year per person in the UK: 18,17,16,15,16,14,16,14,16.
 There's no upward trend there, just statistical noise.|

-If cycling is really to "boom" in Britain it's very obvious what needs to happen with campaigning.
+If cycling is really to "boom" in Britain it's very obvious what needs to happen.
+It's also obvious what needs to happen with campaigning.
 Campaigners must stop being exciting about tiny changes in numbers from one year to the next and stop forgetting that small increases are easily wiped out by small decreases either in different years or in different places.
 Look closely at any figures like this and there will always be some up and down movement.
 This creeps into all and any collection of figures.
 Small changes year on year become apparent even if there isn't a real change.
 This is especially true when you're looking at small sample sizes and very small figures, such as the 1.6% cycling rate of the UK (and the even lower rates in some other English speaking countries).
 There is only a real trend when the same thing is seen for many years, and the differences seen are outside the bounds of error.

-Two years later, Joe Dunkley produced the graph on the right as part of an excellent summary of each date since the 1970s when a British minister told the public that cycling was "booming".
+an excellent summary of each date since the 1970s when a British minister told the public that cycling was "booming".

 Update July 2012

 Joe's done more work and discovered that London's recent "boom" may well be in part due to their having redefined what a cyclist is.
 For a real "boom", actual progress in infrastructure is needed, not just a public relations exercise based on cooking the books.